pivotal/docs-tap/api-auto-registration/usage.hbs.md

 using springdoc.
 See the [springdoc documentation](https://springdoc.org/#getting-started)

-After you have springdoc configured and an OpenAPI automatically generated, you can choose one of the three methods of creating the APIDescriptor custom resource.
+After you have springdoc configured and an OpenAPI automatically generated, you can choose one of the following methods to create the APIDescriptor custom resource:

-VMware recommends having your Spring Boot app to be managed using Workloads and the Out-Of-The-Box (OOTB) supply chain.
+- VMware recommends having your Spring Boot app to be managed using Workloads and the Out-Of-The-Box (OOTB) supply chain.
 See the [Use Out-Of-The-Box (OOTB) supply chains](#using-ootb-supply-chain) for further instructions.
-Alternatively, to use custom supply chains, see [Using Custom Supply Chains](#using-custom-supply-chain).
+- To use custom supply chains, see [Using Custom Supply Chains](#using-custom-supply-chain).
-Lastly, to use a different Gitops process or manage the APIDescriptor CR manually, see the [Using other GitOps processes or Manually](#using-gitops-manually) section.
+-To use a different Gitops process or manage the APIDescriptor CR manually, see the [Using other GitOps processes or Manually](#using-gitops-manually) section.

 ## <a id='create-api-descriptor'></a>Create APIDescriptor custom resource